rekindle-blog/rekindle-blog.github.io/_posts/2024-10-28-how-to-become-a-better-reader.md

 Undergirding these points are two principles or themes, both of which Ortlund makes explicit.
 These are also worth some reflection.

 The first is that good reading depends on a high quality of literature and personal engagement with it.
 To be plain, not all books are created equal.
 Many are written to be sold.
 Sadly, we often confuse the "bestseller" with 'best book' on the topic.
-That’s rarely the case.
+But that’s rarely the case.
 If you desire to become a better read you must comb the shelves and read critically.

 Ortlund’s second theme is to beware making reading into a burden.
-As he puts it, we must aim at enjoyment, though we also must’t conflate that with [escapism](https://rekindle.co.za/content/2023-12-06-escapism-literature).
+As he puts it, we must aim at enjoyment, though we also mustn’t conflate that with [escapism](https://rekindle.co.za/content/2023-12-06-escapism-literature).
 Certain written works will demand perseverance, but your reading shouldn’t be a joyless march with gritted teeth.
 More isn’t better (Ecclesiastes 12:12).
 Nor is toiling for the sake of ticking books off some conceited list you found online.
 A good reader will love the journey, delighting in the discipline and developing through it.

 ## Two Supplementary Points

-Ortlund admits that being so short, his video is not an attempt at being comprehensive.
+Ortlund admits that, being so short, his video is not an attempt at being comprehensive.
 Furthermore, it’s become a fairly unimaginative cottage industry to identify the deficiencies of listicles and practical advice online.
 Therefore my two supplements below aren’t offered in spite of Ortlund, but rather in the same spirit that longs to see better reading undertaken and treasured in our age.
 I hope some readers will also appreciate my taking up of Ortlund’s alliterative mantel.

 #### 6. Read Stories